lpmi-13/current-projects/README.md

 ## 55) Create a testing framework to demonstrate good/bad tech interview questions
 - is the question (either in F2F interview or tech test) testing what you think it is?

-## 56) Create corpus of "dev talk" from podcast transcripts
-- Find good representative dev podcasts (probably FE to start)
-- write script to get transcripts (and possibly audio as well)
-- Create corpus of "dev talk"

 ## 57) Recreate CV in HTML with Gatsby (or something)
 - possibly use https://github.com/lpmi-13/universal-resume